exercism/python/exercises/practice/acronym/.articles/performance/content.md

 To benchmark these approaches, we wrote a [small benchmarking script][benchmark-application] using the [`timeit`][timeit] module along with the third party libraries [`numpy`][numpy] and [`pandas`][pandas].

 All approaches are `O(n)` — they require (_at minimum_) a loop through the entire input to create results, and the work scales in line with the length of the function input.
-However, that doesn't mean that all of these approaches take the _same amount of time to run_.
+That doesn't mean that all of these approaches take the _same amount of time to run_.
 Despite being `O(n)`, overhead such as number of function calls, module importing/loading, regex backtracking, generator tracking, string concatenation, and `lambda` evaluation can add significant time.
 Some of the slowest strategies (_mostly regex solutions_) are _**10 (or more) times times slower**_ than the fastest methods (_straight looping and list comprehensions_).